bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 - `LimitedEditionPrints`: Multiple winners
 - `OpenEditionPrints`: Multiple winners

+Notes: `LimitedEditionPrints` will be checking if the bid will be on top `n` - number of editions to print - not top bid.
+`OpenEditionPrints` will be checking only floor price.

 ## MsgCancelBid

 `MsgPlaceBid` is a message to cancel bid on an auction.